 Lifelong community activist

 Cheryl is an Americorps/VISTA serving as the Volunteer Coordinator at Turning Points.
 She has been a community activist for most of her life, living her belief that the world can be a better place.
 A grandmother of 8, she is determined to show what dedication to service can do for her community.
 If you ever get a dinner invitation from Cheryl, don’t turn it down–she owned a restaurant and is an outstanding organic chef.

 With a BA in Psychology from Stoneybrook, Jonathon is eager to help clients along their journey.
 He is the proud parent of a three and a half year old.
 You may hear some lively rhythm as you pass his office, as Jonathon loves to play drums and frequently practices on his desk.

 This lover of good music loves to share the news through the Open Door Band and Speaker’s Bureau

 If you need a speaker or a rock band, Linda is your person here at Turning Points.
 This Air Force veteran has had quite a life journey through working for the National Enquirer, writing two as-yet-unpublished children’s books, and retiring as an inspector with Sarasota County.
 She is married to a real Florida native, and is the proud mother of three, grandmother of five and great-grandmother of one.
-Linda is an Americorps/VISTA who is in her fourth year of service.

 Making every client feel like a human being who matters